corith/LousGame/README.md

 ## Testing scripts

 - There are several testing scripts that can be used to run and remove .class files as well as test the Hand.java class functionality.
+- in order for the scripts to work you will need to make a "class" directory (mkdir class) inside of LousG-fr-2.0/

 - These are all python scripts and for now are simply contained within the src directory
     - these will probably be moved to their own directory as more are created